brettmariani923/privacy-policy.md/README.md

 Design

-Logo
+Logos

 belong to {Your Name or Company}.

-You may not reverse engineer, redistribute, or resell Scout.
+You may not reverse engineer, resell, or redistribute Scout.

 📌 11.
 Termination

 We may terminate access if:

-Terms are violated
+You violate these Terms

-Subscription payments fail
+Your subscription lapses

-Illegal or harmful usage is detected
+Illegal activity is detected

-Monitoring stops immediately upon termination.
+All monitoring stops immediately upon termination.

 📌 12.
 Disclaimer of Warranties

-Scout is provided “as-is”:
+Scout is provided “as-is”, with no warranties of:

-No guarantee of uninterrupted service
+Uninterrupted service

-No guarantee of 100% successful screenshot capture
+Screenshot capture success

-No guarantee of website compatibility
+Full compatibility with all websites

-Use at your own risk.
+Use at your own discretion.

 📌 13.
 Limitation of Liability